emirk3253/emirk3253.github.io/_posts/2014-04-30-h2nk-quinlan-site-launched9.md

 (define cSIZE 90)
 (define sSIZE 37)
 -   This shows my code and some of the definitions that make it what it is.
--   With these definitions, I can completely eliminate the use of code in the main code.
+-   With these definitions, I can completely eliminate the use of numbers and phrases in the main code.

 * * *